isomerpages/moe-pasirrissec/_cca/Sports Groups/Basketball (Boys & Girls).md

 ---
 ### Excellence, Perseverance and Passion!

 Pasir Ris Secondary School Basketball CCA was initiated in 2009.
-At that time, only the Girls' team was formed.
-In the following year, we started recruiting members for the Boys team due to a strong interest from the male students to join the CCA.
+At that time, only the girls' team was formed.
+In the following year, we started recruiting members for the boys' team due to strong interest from the male students in joining the CCA.

-The students train twice a week on Tuesdays and Thursdays.
-During training sessions, they are taught basketball skills, teamwork and important core values.
+The students train twice a week, on Tuesdays and Thursdays.
+During training sessions, they are taught basketball skills, teamwork, and important core values.

-The Basketball CCA emphasises on 3 core values that the students are expected to uphold during and outside of training sessions. **Excellence, Perseverance and Passion**.
-They are expected to achieve excellence in everything that they do, persevere when the going gets tough and demonstrate passion in their CCA.
+The Basketball CCA emphasises **three** core values that the students are expected to uphold during and outside of training sessions. **Excellence, Perseverance, and Passion**.
+They are expected to achieve excellence in everything they do, persevere when the going gets tough, and demonstrate passion in their CCA.

 ### Highlights
 * EZ C Divsion Basketball 2025- Boys team qualifed and participated in League 1 (Top 16 schools in Singapore) of the National School Games.